CEO & Founder

 You can compare different Registered Education Savings Plan Providers by looking at fees, investment options, and customer service.
 At Canadian LIC, we offer personalized service, flexible investment options, and low fees to help our clients make the best choice for their family’s future.

-These FAQs answer some of the most recurring questions families have when using RESP funds for apprenticeship programs.
+These FAQS answer some of the most recurring questions families have when using RESP funds for apprenticeship programs.
 At Canadian LIC, we frequently help parents navigate these challenges by supporting and guiding them to make the process as smooth and stress-free as possible.

 These sources offer additional insights into how RESP funds can be used for apprenticeship programs and provide further information on managing your education savings plan.